Raihan490/Image-Classifier-LLM/README.md

 🚀 A one-click .launch() to run the app locally

-In this challenge I had to use all the AI/LLM skills I learn from the Hugging Face Course from Jose Portilla to succesfully finish this project.
+In this challenge I had to use all the AI/LLM skills I learnt from the Hugging Face Course from Jose Portilla to succesfully finish this project.